-In order to ensure every child in the nursery is given the appropriate level of attention and care, a key person is appointed for each child this will be determined by who the child bonds with the most on their settles/ first few sessions.
+To ensure every child in the nursery is given the appropriate level of attention and care, a key person is appointed for each child this will be determined by who the child bonds with the most on their settles/ first few sessions.

 The key person approach gives every child the reassurance to feel secure and cared for, helping them to become familiar with the nursery environment and to feel confident and safe within it.

-The Key Person will offer security, reassurance and continuity, and they will be usually be the ones to feed, change and soothe your child.
-If your childs key person is on leave or absent, we have practitioners who regularly interact with the babies to cover on a buddy system.
-The cover key person will know your childs routine and take care of their needs.
+The Key Person will offer security, reassurance, and continuity, and they will be usually be the ones to feed, change and soothe your child.
+If your child’s key person is on leave or absent, we have practitioners who regularly interact with the children to cover on a buddy system.
+The cover key person will know your child’s routine and take care of their needs.

-They are in the best position to understand you childs individual needs and to share information with you about your childs experiences in nursery.
+They are in the best position to understand your child’s individual needs and to share information with you about your child’s experiences in nursery.

-The will observe them in their play so that they can plan future opportunities and experiences that best meet their needs and interests.
+They will observe them in their play so that they can plan future opportunities and experiences to the best ability to meet their needs and interests.